 And, among the most daunting of personal fears for children is being the ‘new kid’ in school or another social setting.
 While older children often are better at hiding these fears, the impact of suddenly being thrust into an unfamiliar environment can be daunting for young people of all ages.

-Here are some helpful tips to help your child overcome:
+Here are some helpful tips to help your child overcome their anxiety:

 Demonstrate understanding — One of the best ways to manage fear is to understand it.
 Talk through new situations with your child ahead of time.
 Talk about how — and why he feels — to bring the rational mind to bear on the situation.